GorstakZD/GSecurity/README.md

 # Combofix is basically a virus that hunts and destroys other viruses.
 # Don't worry about combofix unsupported OS message.
 It's running.
 # Regarding combofix and other downloads, I recommend you use PatchMyPC Home Updater app.
+# After running combofix, infected files will simply disappear off your drives with time.